MoKee/android_packages_resources_Aegis/res/raw/readme.md

 During the interval when users are not using the App, some Apps may still stay in a higher priority group instead of the "Rare" group.
 As a result, this App will still be allocated more resources such as CPU or battery usage (those ill-designed Apps tend to keep themselves in a higher priority group for a long time without user's permission).

 And that's where **Aegis** comes into effect.
 When your device starts to stand by, **Aegis** will immediately re-categorize these Apps to the corresponding usage group previously set by users, and also force those less-frequently used Apps to start stand by, thus restricting Apps’ behavior and improving the battery life of your device.

-**Aegis** serves as an enhanced edition of "Standby apps"(in Settings - System - Developer options).
-The difference is that the Android native setting is one-time setting.
-So, when the Apps change the group in the way mentioned above, users' setting won't apply any more, whereas the effect of **Aegis** is permanent.

 # Instructions